tenderlove/analog-terminal-bell/software/README.md

 ## Controlling the Analog Terminal Bell

 The Analog Terminal Bell can be controlled with Circuit Python, but I don't know how.
 I've been testing it with a Ruby library called "UChip".
+To install the gem, just do `gem install uchip`.

 Here is the code to control the bell with Ruby: